EmDzej23/airport-gate-management-system/README.md

 ## Setup database

-In this project object-relational database system postgresql is used as a db management system
+In this project object-relational database systems postgresql or mysql can be used as a db management system

+If you choose postgresql (default in application.properties):

 After installing psql server and enabling access in pg conf: